As you can see, this is a well-known monument in Italy, more specifically in Pisa, hence it’s name: Tower of Pisa.

 Despite the higher initial cost of starting a project by thinking in architecture design, we can also note that this cost is mitigated throughout the project’s lifetime if compared to an approach without these concerns.

-Without design, the cost of new features in the software would become so high that stoping everything and rebuilding the whole thing would be financially a good call.
+Without design, the cost of new features in the software would become so high that stopping everything and rebuilding the whole thing would be financially a good call.

 If you’re currently writing your software this way, you’re actually betting that the project is going to be over before the dotted line.